Superkikim/nexus-ai-chat-importer/README.md

   <p>Import ChatGPT archives into Obsidian with ease</p>
 </div>

+## ATTENTION: BUG ON CONVERSATIONS UPDATES

+I realized today there is a naughty bug on conversation updates.
+If you import already imported conversations, the messages will be removed from the note.

+Until version 1.0.2 has not been released, ensure you DO NOT import already imported conversations, or keep save your zip files for later.

 ## About

 The ChatGPT Import Plugin simplifies the process of importing ChatGPT conversation archives into Obsidian.
 Follow the steps below to get started.